mlapaglia/DahuaSunriseSunset/README.md

 ## Building from source

 This project is built with Visual Studio 2017 (Community Edition).
-To build from source, you will also need my general-purpose utility library, which must be downloaded separately, here: https://github.com/bp2008/BPUtil
+This package relies on https://www.nuget.org/packages/BPUtil/ .
+The source code is found here https://github.com/bp2008/BPUtil